deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "That proves nothing.
 It still mesmerised him, too."

-"Yeah, but only for like… seconds!"
+"Yeah, but only for like... seconds!"
 Lewis protested, and knocked on Julian's upper arm.
 "Right?"

 "Huh?
 Oh, yeah."
 Julian looked back up from the ball.
 "I dunno, that's kinda weird.
 Maybe we shouldn't be messing with it."

 "Why?"

 Julian's expression was patient in a *'you're being kinda dumb*' way.
-"Well, I mean… we *are* investigating why ancient species go extinct…" he pointed out.
+"Well, I mean... we *are* investigating why ancient species go extinct..." he pointed out.

-Lewis paused "…Ah.
+Lewis paused "...Ah.
 Yeah.
 Right."
 He frowned at the *Huh.* "Okay, yeah, maybe lock that thing up somewhere."

 "Allison can look after it."
 Kirk decided.